How to Buy Google Advertising

 1. Ad Spend Budget: Determine how much you are willing to pay per day for your campaign.
 Don’t worry, you can change the amount whenever you want, depending on your goals and the size of your ad campaign.

-2. Location: If you want to maximize the effectiveness of your campaign, then make sure to select your location too.
+2. Location: If you want to maximise the effectiveness of your campaign, then make sure to select your location too.
 For instance, if your small business is set in Sydney, then there’s no point in targeting people in Melbourne.

 3. Network: Determine where you want your ads to appear.
 For instance, if your data is showing you that most of your prospects look for your type of products or services from their smartphones, then target their devices instead of focusing on desktop ads.